Academic Leaders Start Here

 - dealing with leadership styles different from one’s own;

 - making decisions based upon ethics and morals

-- understanding roles and responsibilities of university administration;
+- understanding roles and responsibilities of university administration and culture;

 - leading with considerations for diversity; and

 - achieving a healthy balance between the commitments of work and home life.

 Session IV: Refining Self and Current Topics in Leadership

 The final session provides the opportunity for the Fellows to exercise their learned experiences.
 Session IV is held in conjunction with the first day of the AACP Annual Meeting and features an inspirational presentation from a nationally-known expert in body language, verbal and non-verbal communications, and a discussion on the future of pharmacy and higher education.

 The day ends with a graduation ceremony and dinner in honor of the Leadership Fellows.

 Sessions I and II are held in the Washington, D.C. area, while Sessions III and IV are held in association with the February INterim Meeting and the July Annual Meeting.